Where I Belong (Rachel Proctor album)

 Where I Belong is the debut studio album by American country music artist Rachel Proctor.
 It was released on BNA Records in 2004 as her only studio album to date.
 Four singles were released from this album between 2003 and 2004: "Days Like This", "Didn't I", "Me and Emily", and the title track.
-"Me and Emily" was the highest-charting of these four, reaching #18 on the Billboard country charts.
+"Me and Emily" was the highest-charting of these four, reaching No. 18 on the Billboard country chart.